SRI update

 Vestas Wind Systems A/S, Denmark

-Obtained a contract for the Harmattan (formerly Soluna) bitcoin energy project in 2020 near Dakhla regarding a single turnkey engineering, procurement and installation.
-Vestas confirmed its involvement and answered to a letter from WSRW in vague terms that it “follows local and international law” without clarifying further.
+Vestas has been consulted in relation to the Harmattan (formerly Soluna) bitcoin energy project near Dakhla in 2020, regarding a single turnkey engineering, procurement and installation assignment.
+WSRW wrote Vestas on 31.03.2020 regarding the matter.
+The company responded in a letter dated 26.10.2020 in vague terms that it “follows local and international law” without clarifying further.
+WSRW wrote Vestas again on 05.05.2020 to ask for clarifications, and has since not obtained a response.

 Air France-KLM Group, France/Netherlands